Five parameters are all you need (in $\Lambda$CDM): Methodology

 \subsection{Symbolic regression}

 SR learns a model of data in the form of analytic expressions.
 Unlike traditional fittings that are restricted by their specific parameterization, SR searches in the vast function space of all expressions composed of specified operations, input variables, and free constants.
 It is NP-hard \cite{SongEtAl2024, VirgolinPissis2022} and typically need genetic or deep learning-based algorithms.

+To the authors' knowledge, the first application of SR in astronomy was the rediscovery of classical astronomical relationships, such as the fundamental plane of elliptical galaxies \cite{Graham2013}.
+Since then, recent works have focused on using SR to uncover new physical relations, for instance, identifying possible inflationary potentials \cite{Sousa2024} and predicting $\Omegam$ from halo catalogs \cite{Shao2023}.
+For additional examples of SR-driven discoveries, interested readers are directed to \url{https://astroautomata.com/PySR/papers/}.
-In this work, we use the \texttt{PySR} package \cite{Cranmer2020b, Cranmer2023} which performs SR optimizations using a multi-population genetic algorithm. \YLtodo[inline]{Miles, it'd be great if you can refine/rewrite the SR and PySR intro}

-With \texttt{PySR}, we search for symbolic expressions that take the 6 parameters in \Cref{fig:sobol} as inputs and output $\ln\ap$ or $\tilt$, to minimize the MSE loss.
+In this work, we use the \texttt{PySR} package \cite{Cranmer2020b, Cranmer2023} which performs SR optimizations using a multi-population genetic algorithm and using the BFGS algorithm for optimizing constants \cite{NocedalWright2006}.
+With \texttt{PySR}, we search for symbolic expressions that take the 6 parameters in Figure \ref{fig:sobol} as inputs and output $\ln\ap$ or $\tilt$, to minimize the MSE loss.
 Here, the search space is the set of expressions composed of 5 binary operators ($+$, $-$, $\cdot$, $/$, and power function) and 2 unary operators ($\exp$ and $\ln$).
-Each expression naturally takes the form of a binary tree, and the total number of nodes is a measure of its complexity.
-We use 512 \texttt{PySR} populations each having 33 expressions, and optimize for 20000 iterations each with 10000 cycles. \YLtodo[inline]{Miles, could you translate this into some brief description in the language of evolve-simplify-optimize loop, mutation, crossover, and tournament?}
+Each expression naturally takes the form of a binary tree, and the total number of nodes is used as a coarse heuristic for the \emph{complexity} of a symbolic expression.
+Note that since we make a choice for the operators used in our search, we are implicitly generating a prior over the space of expressions, such that it looks similar to existing models described with these operators -- as is much of physics.
+We use 512 \texttt{PySR} populations each having 33 expressions, and optimize for 20000 iterations each with 10000 cycles.

-More complex expressions tend to fit more accurately, a trade-off typically visualized by the Pareto front, as shown in \Cref{fig:pareto}.
+More complex expressions tend to fit more accurately, a trade-off typically visualized by the Pareto front, as shown in Figure \ref{fig:pareto}.
 Better and more economic expressions can achieve a lower loss at moderate increase of complexity.
 To aid model selection, we use a heuristic that compares all expressions on the Pareto front globally, and only considers models that fare favorably in power-law trade-offs of the form